We can’t blame you if you have a thousand questions running through your head when you see stock markets falling apart.

 Let’s answer each one of these:

 A big yes to this!
-If you believe that you have invested in a stock with strong fundamentals and a promising growth potential then hold on to your investments for the long haul, instead of relinquishing them due to short term market volatility.
+If you believe that you have invested in a stock with strong fundamentals and promising growth potential, then hold on to your investments for the long haul instead of relinquishing them due to short-term market volatility.

 You may also want to know about the 2008 Market Crash - The Global Financial Crisis